omgovich/react-colorful/README.md

 ## Why react-colorful?

 Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
-But size is especially important when your package is intended to work in a browser. **react-colorful** is a simple minimalist-friendly color picker React-component for those who care about their bundle size and client-side performance.
+But size is very important for everything that intend to work in a browser

+**react-colorful** is a simple minimalist-friendly color picker for those who care about their bundle size and client-side performance.

 To show you the problem that **react-colorful** is trying to solve, we have performed a simple benchmark (using [size-limit](https://github.com/ai/size-limit)) against popular React color picker libraries: